lino-framework/book/docs/admin/snapshot.rst

 Making a snapshot of a Lino database
 ====================================

-Every hosted Lino project directory contains a file named :xfile:`make_snapshot.sh`.
+Every Lino project directory created with :cmd:`getlino startsite` contains a file named :xfile:`make_snapshot.sh`.

 This script makes a **snapshot** of this Lino site, i.e. an archive file which contains the current state of a Lino database, including: